 PV has been featured in various publications as a thought leader in the field of global customer service, including Tom Friedman’s recent book “That Used to Be Us,” and in his earlier work “The World is Flat.”
-He is also a regular speaker at industry events and has been a panelist in Forbes Conference 2006 and Academy of 2006 Annual Meeting of the Academy of Management,...
+He is also a regular speaker at industry events and has been a panelist in Forbes Conference 2006 and Academy of 2006 Annual...
 Read More.

 Paul Kent is Vice President of Big Data initiatives at SAS.
 He spends his time discussing, evangelizing and developing software at the confluence of big data and high performance computing.